Audi Group and UST form Strategic partnership: UST Acquires Majority Stake in Italdesign

 - UST and Italdesign will work together to combine their complementary expertise for long-term, sustainable growth

-INGOLSTADT, Germany, MONCALIERI, Italy and ALISO VIEJO, Calif., Dec.
-10, 2025 /PRNewswire/ -- The Audi Group is entering into a strategic partnership with UST, a global transformation company specializing in AI-powered technology, design, and engineering.
+BERLIN, INGOLSTADT, Germany, and MONCALIERI, Italy, Dec.
+11, 2025 /PRNewswire/ -- The Audi Group is entering into a strategic partnership with UST, a global transformation company specializing in AI-powered technology, design, and engineering.
 UST, headquartered in Aliso Viejo, California (USA), has signed an agreement to acquire a majority stake in Italdesign.
 Italdesign's current parent company Lamborghini is part of the Audi Group and will retain a significant stake.
 As a result, Audi will remain a strategic partner of Italdesign in the long term, as well as an important client of the company.

 The majority takeover of Italdesign by UST creates a strong partnership that combines UST's expertise in automotive engineering, artificial intelligence, software-defined vehicle development, and digital ecosystem design with Italdesign's deep knowledge in vehicle and product design, engineering, prototyping, small series production, and automotive electronics.
 Together, the companies will be able to offer a comprehensive and integrated range of services – from early concept and design to hardware and software development through to production systems.
 This combined capability is designed to support the development of fully modern, digitally enabled vehicles.